Car Test Centre, England

 How does Norwich (Jupiter Road) compare to the UK average?

-How many tests are taken at Norwich (Jupiter Road) each year?
+How many driving tests does Norwich (Jupiter Road) record?

 Norwich (Jupiter Road) has recorded 22.6K tests in the available DVSA data, of which 10.7K passed and 12.0K failed.
 The yearly trend chart on this page shows how volume and pass rate have moved across recent reporting periods.